-The Fund invests primarily in companies incorporated or listed in the United Kingdom, which is typically considered to be a territory operating with high levels of liquidity.
-From time to time, however, market liquidity may be affected by economic events.
+The Fund invests primarily in companies based in the US, which is typically considered to be territory operating with high levels of liquidity.
+From time to time, however, market liquidity may be affected by economic and socio-political events.

 All financial liabilities including distributions payable held by the Fund as at 28 February 2023 and 28 February 2022, based on contractual maturities, fall due within one to three months.